kfcampbell/kfcampbell.github.io/_posts/2020-05-21-go-for-csharp-people-part-one.markdown

 ## Brief tooling introduction

-Development in Go is heavily reliant on a few tools I'll provide a brief overview of here.
+Go development heavily relies on a few tools I'll provide a brief overview of here.

-To see all the tools and their documentation, run `go help` and then `go <command> help` at your terminal.
+To see all the tools and their documentation, run `go help` and then `go help <command>` at your terminal.
 For now, what you need to know are the following:

 - `go get`
     - Adds and installs dependencies to your current project